christian-schlichtherle/archive-diff/README.md

 ### Diffing two ZIP files and computing a delta model

-Maybe you just want to explore the differences, but not generate a delta archive file?
+Maybe you just want to explore the delta of two archive files, but not generate another archive file from that?
+The following code diffs two ZIP files and computes a delta model.
-Again, the facades of the `JUZ` (or `Compress`) and `Delta` classes can be used to do that:
+Again, the `Delta` and either the `JUZ` or `Compress` facades can be used to do that:

 ```java
 import java.io.File;